-In August 2020, the FASB issued ASU No. 2020-06, "Accounting for Convertible Instruments and Contracts in an Entity's Own Equity," which simplifies the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts in an entity's own equity.
-Among other changes, this ASU removes from GAAP the requirement to separate certain convertible instruments, such as our Convertible Senior Notes Due 2022 (the "2022 Notes"), Convertible Senior Notes Due 2023 (the "2023 Notes") and Convertible Senior Notes Due 2026 (the "2026 Notes") (Note 7), into liability and equity components.
+In August 2020, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2020-06, "Accounting for Convertible Instruments and Contracts in an Entity's Own Equity," which simplifies the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts in an entity's own equity.
+Among other changes, this ASU removes from GAAP the requirement to separate certain convertible instruments, such as our Convertible Senior Notes due 2022 (the "2022 Notes"), Convertible Senior Notes due 2023 (the "2023 Notes") and Convertible Senior Notes due 2026 (the "2026 Notes") (Note 7), into liability and equity components.
 Consequently, those convertible instruments will be accounted for in their entirety as liabilities measured at their amortized cost.
 We elected to early adopt ASU No. 2020-06 on a modified retrospective basis beginning January 1, 2021.
 The adoption of this ASU increased our long-term debt and decreased the reported value of our common stock by \$44.1 million and \$41.5 million, respectively, as we reclassified the conversion features associated with our various outstanding convertible senior notes from equity to long-term debt.
 The adoption of this ASU also increased our retained earnings and decreased deferred tax liabilities by \$6.7 million and \$9.3 million, respectively.
-As a result of our adoption of ASU No. 2020-06, interest expense associated with our outstanding convertible senior notes decreased by \$7.6 million in 2021 as there were no longer any debt discounts to amortize.